sjmitch-git/js-lib/README.md

 # js-lib

-A set of JavaScript utils
+A set of JavaScript utilities

 ## Install